123jimin/voltedit/README.md

 # VOLTEdit
 VOLTEdit is a web-based SDVX chart editor, planned to support KSH and KSON chart formats.

+**NOTE: this project is deprecated in favor of another editor project which is yet to be released**

 You can use VOLTEdit on [here](https://0xF.kr/tools/voltedit).
 However, note that this editor is in *very* early stage of active development now, so everything can break unexpectedly.
 Moreover I'm developing it on live, so possibility of things breaking is pretty high.